 New user accounts can be added to your publisher record on request.
 If you log in you can view your legal deposit library’s contact information, and their staff will set up a NED account for each of your staff.
 This way you can always view and run reports on the entire deposit history, and identify which of your staff members made which deposits.

 Can I deposit a large number of publications at once?

 NED has bulk deposit processes.
 These are available for publishers who have multiple titles to deposit, or a very large quantity to deposit, such as a backlist of electronic publications.
+It is recommended that bulk deposit processes only be used where there is a minimum of 12 titles.
 Contact your member library to find out more.

 If I have deposited an electronic publication in NED, do I still need to deposit a print copy somewhere?